-Caprese Pesto Pasta salad is full of bright colours and fragrant flavours.
-Quick and easy to make, vegetarian and working as a side or main it's a tomato mozzarella pesto salad with pasta.
+Caprese Pesto Pasta salad is full of bright colours, juicy tomatoes and fragrant basil.
+Quick and easy to make, using simple ingredients, vegetarian and working as a side or main it's a loaded tomato mozzarella pesto salad with pasta.
+Hearty with flavour, texture and full of yum, you will love the combination and want to make it again and again.
+This pesto caprese pasta salad has a lot going on, ensuring maximum flavour with minimal effort!

-Recipes like our Caprese Salad, Caprese Bruschetta and Caprese Bites celebrate the delicious pairing of soft white cheese and tomatoes.
+Recipes like my Cherry Tomato Caprese Salad and the Caprese Bruschetta celebrate the delicious pairing of soft white cheese and tomatoes.

-The Cold Stuffed Tomatoes are a 5 min no bake recipe!
+The Cold Stuffed Tomatoes are a 5 min no bake recipe which works as the perfect healthy appetizer ๐๐.

 Jump to: